smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 * SDL core would need to include `schema_version` in sdl_snapshot while requesting the policy update.
 SDL server would use this to decide whether `schema_items` schema needs to be pushed in PTU response.
 * `schema_version` would only be included in `vehicle_data` only if `schema_items` schema is included.
 * SDL core should skip the `schema_items` update in case `schema_version` is not included along with it.
-* SDL core would need to provide a way for HMI to read OEM Network Mapping version so that HMI can decide whether or not to request OEM Network Mapping file download using the _endpoint_ mentioned in PTU for the OEM table mapping file, using _SystemRequest_ `requestType` _OEM_SPECIFIC_ and  `requestSubType` _VEHICLE_DATA_MAPPING_.
+* SDL core would need to provide a way for HMI to read OEM Network Mapping version using `GetPolicyConfigurationData` so that HMI can decide whether or not to request OEM Network Mapping file download using the _endpoint_ mentioned in PTU for the OEM table mapping file, using _SystemRequest_ `requestType` _OEM_SPECIFIC_ and  `requestSubType` _VEHICLE_DATA_MAPPING_.

 Here is the flow diagram SDL server and core need to follow:
 ![Schema_Version_Update_flow](../assets/proposals/0173-Read-Generic-Network-Signal-data/Schema_Version_Update_flow.png)